Immunization and Health Statement Policy

 A non-degree seeking student who wishes to apply for degree candidacy must have a cumulative grade-point average of 2.00.
 Such students must take their last 32 of 40 credit hours at North Central as a degree-seeking student if they intend to earn a degree.
 Once a student becomes a degree candidate, he or she cannot be reclassified as a non-degree seeking student.
 A degree candidate who drops from full-time enrollment to part-time enrollment remains a degree candidate.

-Each major and/or minor must be declared by filing a Major/Minor Declaration Form in the Office of the Registrar.
-Transfer students must take at least 12 credit hours in the major and eight credit hours in the minor at North Central.
-A 2.000 grade-point average in the major field is required.
+Each major, minor and/or concentration must be declared by filing a Major/Minor Declaration Form in the Office of the Registrar.
+Transfer students must take at least 12 credit hours in the major, eight credit hours in the minor and four credit hours in the concentration at North Central.
+A 2.000 grade-point average in the major, minor and/or field is required.
 Students must declare their major by the Spring semester of the sophomore year.